Underapproximation of Procedure Summaries for Integer Programs: Underapproximating the Program Semantics

 \section{Underapproximating the Program Semantics}

-In the section we define a family of underapproximations of \(\sem{\mathcal{P}}\) called bounded-index underapproximations.
+In what follows we define context-free language underapproximations by filtering out derivations.
+In particular, in this section, we define a family of underapproximations of \(\sem{\mathcal{P}}\), called {\em bounded-index underapproximations}.
 Then we show that each \(k\)-index underapproximation of the semantics of a (possibly recursive) program \(\mathcal{P}\) coincides with the semantics of a non-recursive program computable from \(\mathcal{P}\) and \(k\).
-The central notion of bounded-index derivation is introduced in the following followed by basic properties about them.